clairesunstudio/slidev-dataviz/week1.md

 Examples include:
   - the speed of a car during the morning commute
-  - Time intervals
+  - Time
-  - Temperature
-  - Weight and Height
+  - The stock price of an AAPL share

 </v-clicks>